MichaelCorelli/Calibration_of_a_real_Robot/README.md

 # Calibration of a (real) Robot
-It is a Probabilistic Robotics project and consist in the calibration of: the kinematic parameters and the sensor positions of a front-rear tricycle-like robot.
+This is a Probabilistic Robotics project involving the calibration of the kinematic parameters and the sensor positions of a front-tractor tricycle robot.
 The following information is required for calibration:
 - a dataset.txt file containing the data that come from the sensor of a real robot
 - an intial guess of the kinematic parameters to be estimate